joe4mg/jltt/README.md

-# Getting Started with Create React App
+# JL task - Joe Campion

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This was to save time configuring builds and manually installing packages + a test runner.